HBOT in Lincoln NE: Everything You Need to Know

 Hyperbaric oxygen therapy has a reputation for being intimidating — claustrophobic pods, hospital settings, high-pressure chambers reserved for wound care or decompression sickness.
 The experience at Lost in Float is none of those things.

-You sit in a comfortable reclining chair, watch TV if you'd like, breathe oxygen through a mask, and let the mildly pressurized environment do its work.
+You sit in a comfortable reclining chair in an air-conditioned chamber — not hot, not claustrophobic.
+Watch TV, rest, or fall asleep.
+Breathe oxygen through a mask and let the pressurized environment do its work.
 Sixty minutes later, you're done.
 The setup is specifically designed around comfort — because a relaxed body is more receptive to the benefits of increased oxygenation than a tense one.

 Before we get into what it's like here, it's worth understanding what HBOT actually is, what the research says at wellness pressure levels, and what you can honestly expect.

 A note before we start: HBOT research spans a wide range of pressures and clinical protocols.
 Much of the strongest published evidence refers to higher-pressure medical HBOT used in hospital settings for specific diagnosed conditions.
 At Lost in Float, we offer a wellness-focused HBOT experience — for general wellness, recovery, and self-optimization.
-We will always be transparent about the pressure levels and protocols we use.
-We are not making medical claims.
-If you have a medical condition, consult your doctor before starting.
+We are a wellness center, not a medical provider.
+If you have any health conditions or are taking medications, you will need to get clearance from your healthcare provider before starting.

 What Is HBOT?